Battle of Okpo: Aftermath

 After the battle Yi Sun-sin immediately received news of five other Japanese ships within their vicinity and gave chase.
 The Japanese fled to Happo harbor and abandoned their ships, which Yi ordered to be burned.

 Soon after sunrise on 17 June, Yi Sun-sin received news of another 13 Japanese ships nearby and on setting sail, found the Japanese transports at Jeokjinpo.
 As at Okpo, the Japanese were engaged in looting and burning the village.
 Admiral Yi was again saddened by the Japanese harassment of the Koreans and ordered his men to throw a heavy volley of arrows and cannonballs upon the Japanese.
 They destroyed 11 out of 13 ships.
 The Koreans then took the treasures from the Japanese wrecks and sailed back to Yeosu.
 Enraged by the looting and encouraged by the ease of their success, Yi Sun-sin and Wŏn Kyun briefly considered continuing on to Busan to attack the main Japanese fleet.
 However, word came of the fall of Hanseong eight days before, and Yi Sun-sin and Wŏn Kyun decided to part ways and return to their home ports.
 Yi Sun-sin arrived back at Yeosu on 18 June, from which he wrote a long report to the court.
+In his report to King Seonjo about his victory, Admiral Yi Sun-sin found the samurai helmets of the Japanese to be rather strange, writing:

+The red-black Japanese armour, iron helmets, horse manes, gold crowns, gold fleece, gold armour, feather dress, feather brooms, shell trumpets, and many other curious things, in strange shapes with rich ornaments strike onlookers with awe, like weird ghosts or strange beasts.

 Yi Sun-shin's view of the Japanese slaughtering and looting local towns made him very determined to protect the Korean people by preventing the Japanese ships from even landing on shore.
 Later, at the Battle of Sacheon, he first used his "secret weapon", the turtle ships, and defeated the Japanese again.